software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > ⭐ Bonus exercise
 >
-> Use the jacoco-maven-plugin in the project as instructed above.
-Generate a coverage report and check the coverage of the tested methods.
+> 1. Use the jacoco-maven-plugin in the project as instructed above
+> 2. Generate a coverage report and check the coverage of the tested methods.
 Are all the lines of the methods fully covered by the tests?
-If not, implement appropriate test cases to cover the not convered or partly covered lines of the code.
+If not, implement appropriate test cases to cover the not convered or partly covered lines of the code
+> 3. Implement more tests to increase the test coverage of the project

 ## Authentication